adsr/irslackd/README.md

     By default irslackd listens on `127.0.0.1:6697`.
 Set the command line options `-p <port>` and/or `-a <address>` to change the listen address.

+### Configure your Slack account and IRC client

-5. Follow the link below to obtain an irslackd token for your Slack workspace:
+1. Follow the link below to obtain an irslackd token for your Slack workspace:

    [![Authorize irslackd](https://platform.slack-edge.com/img/add_to_slack.png)][2]